-With my Tibet to Ireland by land trip just around the corner, I had to apply for my Chinese visa while I was in Bangkok, and to be honest it was surprisingly easy!
+UPDATE 2020: With my Tibet to Ireland by land trip just around the corner, I had to apply for my Chinese visa in Bangkok.
+And to be honest it was surprisingly easy!
 Read up on how to do it, where the Chinese embassy in Bangkok is and how much a Chinese visa costs:

 1) Passport (with 6 months minimum before it expires)